SupratimRK/web-bulk-email-sender/readme.md

 ## 🙌 Contributions Welcome!

 Got ideas?
 Want to fix bugs or add features?
-**Feel free to fork this repo, make your changes, and submit a pull request.**
+**Fork this repo, hack away, and send a pull request.** I’ll review & merge with a happy face 😄

-We love contributors! 💙
+Let’s make email boring again (just kidding).
+Or maybe not.

 ---